- 1/2 cup butter, softened

 - In a large bowl, cream the butter, peanut butter and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Beat in bananas.
 Combine the flour, salt and baking soda; add to creamed mixture.

-- Transfer to a greased 9-in. x 5-in. loaf ban.
-Bake at 350° for 70-75 minutes or until toothpick inserted near the center comes out clean.
+- Transfer to a greased 9x5-in. loaf ban.
+Bake at 350° for 70-75 minutes or until toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pan to a wire rack to cool completely.
 Yield: 1 loaf (8 slices).

 "sounded good, but was pretty tasteless/bland"